philippe44/AirConnect/README.md

 ### HTTP content-length and transfer modes
 Lots of UPnP player have very poor quality HTTP and UPnP stacks, in addition of UPnP itself being a poorly defined/certified standard.
 One of the main difficulty comes from the fact that AirConnect cannot provide the length of the file being streamed as the source is an infinite real time RTP flow coming from the AirPlay source.

 The HTTP standard is clear that the "content-length" header is optional and can be omitted when server does not know the size of the source.
 If the client is HTTP 1.1 there is another possibility which is to use "chunked" mode where the body of the message is divided into chunks of variable length.
-This is *explicitely* made for case of unknown source length and an HTTP client that claims to support 1.1 **must** support chunked-encoding.
+This is *explicitly* made for case of unknown source length and an HTTP client that claims to support 1.1 **must** support chunked-encoding.

 The default mode of AirUPnP is "no content-length" (\<http_length\> = -1) but unfortunately, some players can't deal with that.
 You can then try "chunked-encoding" (\<http_length> = -3) but some players who claim to be HTTP 1.1 do not support it.
 There is a last resort option to add a large fake `content-length` (\<http_length\> = 0).
 It is set to 2^31-1, so around 5 hours of playback with flac re-encoding.
 Note that if player is HTTP 1.0 and http_header is set to -3, AirUPnP will fallback no content-length.
 The command line option `-g` has the same effect that \<http_length\> in the \<common\> section of a config file.